·

 Bring Lots of Airplane Snacks For Toddlers

-Must bring snacks for the plane, even if they serve food.
+You absolutely must bring snacks for the plane, even if they serve food.
 Don’t bring anything too messy or sticky or easily mashable.

 We usually get popcorn, goldfish crackers, grapes, broccoli.
 On top of his favorite sippy cup that doesn’t leak.

-Milk, Formula and Diapers
+Milk, Formula, and Diapers

 Our rule is to bring enough supplies to last for the flight and first day.

-While you can technically bring as much as you can in your checked luggage and a “reasonable amount” in a carry-on, as airlines like to put it, personally I think it’s insane, and I always want to ask a question – what if this formula gets discontinued, then what?
+I know some parents who bring formula for their entire trip for a baby or toddler.
+While you can technically bring as much as you can in your checked luggage and a “reasonable amount” (as airlines like to put it) in a carry-on, personally I think it’s insane.
+I always want to ask a question – what if this formula gets discontinued, then what?

 Babies are just fine all over the world and you can easily get formula at most typical holiday destinations.
-Both of my kids eat different formulas their entire lives and they’re just fine.
+Both of my kids ate different formulas their entire lives and they’re just fine.
 We intentionally kept switching formulas for the first month or two to keep them used to changes.

 European formulas that are available in Latin America and Asia are actually better than US formulas as they contain no sugar due to regulations.
 They also contain a better iron allowance.
 This article explains this in detail in case you’re worried.